Relationship between the Stock Market and Dollar/Rupee

 Stock Market, as well as Currency markets, are generally affected by some common economic factors.
 Like, global markets, government policies, trade deficits, foreign reserves, monetary policies of the government, etc. Changes in these factors affect both, the Stock market as well as the Rupee.

-India is one of the fastest growing economies and many foreign investors invest in Indian stock markets to get the high returns.
-To invest in markets, FIIs need to convert dollars (or their foreign currency) into Rupees and Rupee strengthens on account of high demand.
-On the other hand, when FIIs start selling the shares, market falls.
-FIIs convert back the Rupees into Dollars (or their currency) and Rupee weakens.
+India is one of the fastest-growing economies and many foreign investors invest in Indian stock markets to get high returns.
+To invest in markets, FIIs need to convert dollars (or their foreign currency) into Rupees and the Rupee strengthens on account of high demand.
+On the other hand, when FIIs start selling the shares, the market falls.
+FIIs convert back the Rupees into Dollars (or their currency) and the Rupee weakens.

-Many external/global factors affect the stock market as well as currency markets like; Sentiments towards Asian markets or Oil prices etc. Rising oil prices adversely impact imports and deficit.
+Many external/global factors affect the stock market as well as currency markets like; Sentiment towards Asian markets or Oil prices etc. Rising oil prices adversely impact imports and deficits.
 Since India imports 80% of its oil needs, rising crude prices will weaken the currency as well as the economy.

 IT Stocks and Rupee:

-So, if you are a regular investor, tracking currency markets along with stock markets can provide you better insight on the performance of the market as a whole or performance of particular stocks.
+So, if you are a regular investor, tracking currency markets along with stock markets can provide you better insight into the performance of the market as a whole or the performance of particular stocks.
 Keep investing and stay updated.

 Click below to receive regular updates

 - How Indian Stock Markets performed today?